 The sail would be the last major trip for the vessel.
-Jones, part owner of the boat, would take it on at least one more trip to France, but his health had been battered by the harsh voyage to New England.
+Jones, part owner of the boat, would take it on at least one more trip to France, but the voyage to New England had battered his health.
 In March of 1622, he died, less than a year after returning to England.

-After that, the Mayflower apparently was moored in the Thames River.
-In 1624, an appraisal of the vessel for its owners set its value at £128 and it was described as being in ruins.
-That’s the last official record of the vessel.
-It was most likely scrapped shortly after that, and tradition holds that some of the timber from the ship was built into a barn in Jordans, England.
+After that, the Mayflower apparently moored in the Thames River.
+In 1624, an appraisal of the vessel for its owners set its value at £128.
+The last official record of the vessel described it as in ruins.
+It was most likely scrapped shortly after that.
+Tradition holds that some of the timber from the ship was used to build a barn in Jordans, England.